Comparing homological invariants for mapping classes of surfaces

 \subsection{Existing computational methods}

-First of all, in the case of identity mapping class the Floer cohomology is the same as Morse cohomology with respect to the Hamiltonian we use for perturbation of $id$.
-See \cite[Lemma 3.9]{Sei3II} for a proof and references to the original works.
-Thus we have $HF^*(id\: ;\ U+,U-)=H^*(\Sigma, \ U-)$, because Hamiltonian is local minimum on the curves in $U-$ and local maximum for the curves in $U+$.
+In the case of the identity mapping class the Floer cohomology is the same as Morse cohomology with respect to the Hamiltonian we use for perturbing $\id$.
+See~\cite[Lemma~3.9]{Sei3II} for a proof and references to the original works.
+Thus we have where by $MH^*$ we denote Morse cohomology.
+It is equal to the relative homology